 This review of 15 studies (with 1,668 participants) found that online parenting interventions were effective in reducing children’s behaviour problems (when compared with being on a waitlist) (Florean et al., 2020).
 The interventions were also effective for improving parenting self-efficacy, parenting behaviours, and parental distress levels.

 Finally, the Mental Health Commission has released the draft of the new National Children’s Mental Health and Wellbeing Strategy.
 The strategy outlines what is needed for systems of care to effectively promote and support child wellbeing and mental health.
 It also seeks to develop a shared understanding of the roles that families, services, educators, and communities have in supporting child wellbeing.
-The Commission is currently seeking feedback on the strategy.
-You can access the draft and share your views here.
-Consultations close 15th February 2021.

 Views of Australian pre-schoolers on their own wellbeing: Implications for wellbeing indicators